134,99 €

 • Broschiertes Buch

-Foundations of Human-Computer Interaction: Innovations and Future Trends covers the fundamentals of human-computer interaction (HCI), usability, and user-centred design.
-It provides a holistic and engaging exploration of HCI by integrating historical perspectives, behavioural and cognitive insights, neuroscientific principles, and advanced technological tools.
-This comprehensive approach ensures graduate students and undergraduate not only understand the theoretical frameworks but also see their practical applications in real-world scenarios.
-The pedagogy emphasizes interactive learning,…mehr
+Foundations of Human-Computer Interaction: Designing for Cognitive Alignment covers the fundamentals of human-computer interaction (HCI), usability, and user-centered design.
+It provides a holistic and engaging exploration of HCI by integrating historical perspectives, behavioral and cognitive insights, neuroscientific principles, and advanced technological tools.
+The book also discusses contemporary challenges such as dark patterns and surveillance capitalism, and offers an understanding of ethics and code of conduct to enable both students and practitioners to take their thinking and designs…mehr

 Produktbeschreibung

-Foundations of Human-Computer Interaction: Innovations and Future Trends covers the fundamentals of human-computer interaction (HCI), usability, and user-centred design.
-It provides a holistic and engaging exploration of HCI by integrating historical perspectives, behavioural and cognitive insights, neuroscientific principles, and advanced technological tools.
-This comprehensive approach ensures graduate students and undergraduate not only understand the theoretical frameworks but also see their practical applications in real-world scenarios.
-The pedagogy emphasizes interactive learning, critical thinking, and iterative design processes, making the content accessible and engaging for both novices and advanced learners.
-The book also discusses contemporary challenges such as dark patterns and surveillance capitalism, and offers an understanding of the ethics and code of conduct to enable the student and practitioner take their thinking and designs forward into the market place in a responsible way.
+Foundations of Human-Computer Interaction: Designing for Cognitive Alignment covers the fundamentals of human-computer interaction (HCI), usability, and user-centered design.
+It provides a holistic and engaging exploration of HCI by integrating historical perspectives, behavioral and cognitive insights, neuroscientific principles, and advanced technological tools.
+The book also discusses contemporary challenges such as dark patterns and surveillance capitalism, and offers an understanding of ethics and code of conduct to enable both students and practitioners to take their thinking and designs forward in a responsible way into the marketplace.
+The book's pedagogy emphasizes interactive learning, critical thinking, and iterative design processes, making the content accessible and engaging for both novices and advanced learners.

 Autorenporträt